luzap/ptetrasos/README.md

 ```bash
 gradlew superDev
 ```
-will launch a development server.
+will launch a development server on port 8080 (not 9741 as Gradle claims).
 Note that the first time compilation takes significantly longer than subsequent ones.

 ## TODO
 - [ ] Rendering and position systems